hongpan-uva/BARTsc/readme.md

 ## 2. Load Bart2 python module

-Once initialization is done, the user needs to load the created virtual environment to import BART2 module.
+Once the initialization is done, the user needs to load the created virtual environment to import BART2 module.
 This step is necessary for BARTsc to function.

 ```R
 library("BARTsc")